 - You spend less on normal fuel, for its affordability.
 We all know that the briquettes are just recyclable materials.
 With this, they are very much more affordable.
 When you don’t want to burn wood or traditional charcoal, then you might give it a shot, and in this way, you will save some bucks.

 - Unstoppable ash production, however; the briquettes could build up an amount of ash, which could be a bit tearfully cleaning out your gears.
-Nevertheless, this isn’t much as to what you may think of but still fits on the list.
+This isn’t much what you may think of but still fits on the list.

 - Sometimes could be difficult to light up.
 One thing I so much hate about briquettes is that it takes more time to light compared to normal traditional charcoal or wood.